rach0022/tundra/README.md

 - [x] figure out why content security policy doesnt work on android or ios (solved: use cordova whitelist to allow connection intents)
 #### Code:
 - [x] setup enviroment variablres for android development
-- [x] learn how to use cordova merges folder: https://www.youtube.com/watch?v=PPI_9ilON7Y&feature=emb_title
+- [x] learn how to use cordova merges folder: https://www.youtube.com/watch?v=PPI_9ilON7Y& feature=emb_title
 - [x] use session storage to save the saved profiles from the user (now to actually use saved profiles)
 - [x] make fetch calls from http://griffis.edumedia.ca/mad9022/tundra/get.profiles.php?gender=female to get data
 - [x] based on data got form above, build cards in the tiny$hell format to append to the home div